 Student Application Waiver

-Students who are in good standing and within one month of graduation from a CAAHEP or CoARC-accredited polysomnography technology education program may apply for the RPSGT examination using Pathway 3.
+Students who are in good standing and within two months of graduation from a CAAHEP or CoARC-accredited polysomnography technology education program may apply for the RPSGT examination using Pathway 3.
 In place of the proof of graduation requirement the student must submit a letter on official school letterhead signed by the Program Director and school Dean including

 - Student’s full name and address.